web-work-tools/minimal-mistakes/_posts/contributors-guide/2019-07-13-quickstart.md

 ## Create New File

-Now that you've added your info into the author data file, you are ready to create your first blog-post with DIDecentral.
+Now that you've added your info into the author data file, you are ready to create your first blog-post.

 ![](https://imgur.com/lIn4hRm.png)